 - “Coding as Easy as 1, 2, 3” presented by Katherine Page Burdick, Page by Page LLC & Jenny Ashby, teacher, Epsom Primary School, Melbourne, Victoria, Australia.

 - “Planning for Success” presented by Nancy Pratt, Director of Instructional Technology, Cave Creek Unified School District, Arizona.
 Her session teaches how to use technology to support learning in a classroom.
-The iPad Applications such as: Educreations, Chatterpix, Pic Collage; Shadow Puppet, ThingLink help to create video, add voice, organize presentation, produce personal video lessons.
+The iPad Applications such as Educreations, Chatterpix, Pic Collage; Shadow Puppet, ThingLink help to create a video, add voice, organize a presentation, produce personal video lessons.

 Develop an understanding of digital storytelling and its connection to student mastery of Common Core Standards in reading, writing, and listening and speaking with examples of digital stories created using iMovie trailers on iPads.

 - “What would your verse be?
 Digital Storytelling Using iPads & iMovie” presented by Robyn Griffith, Technology Trainer, Creighton School District Phoenix, AZ & Suzanne Sallee.
 Instructional Technology Specialist and Coach, Creighton School District Phoenix, AZ.

 “There are strategies from two administrators and three teachers in the technology trenches of two comprehensive public high schools implementing 1:1 iPad initiatives.
 Presenters will share their experiences—heroic and tragic…”